-	Searching for documents in file cabinets, looking for content in an endless list of folders in your laptop or in external drives all lead to an enormous waste of time.
+Searching for documents in file cabinets and looking for content in an endless list of folders on your laptop or in external drives all lead to an enormous waste of time.
 And as if that is not enough, thousands of managers miss vital information simply because they can’t find it or never see it!

 If you are looking to improve business processes and workflows, a great starting point is digital document collaboration.

 A major advantage of having a digital document collaboration tool is the ease of access to information.

 Employees no longer need to save files to their hard drives or on USB sticks.
 They only need to log onto their collaboration tool to access old files.

 Storing a document in the cloud is the easiest way to know that everyone who needs it has access to it at all times, regardless of where they are in the world.
 Online digital collaboration is directly tied to cloud storage solutions that allow employees to access, collaborate, and share content irrespective of their location.

 2. Removes organizational silos

 Most organizations appear as a single unit to the outside world but are often divided into physically dispersed teams.
 These segmentations are often a major hurdle to collaboration in the workplace as they complicate the information flow from one unit to another.

 Online collaboration provides a way to bring loosely distributed teams closer in virtual rooms, hence breaking down structural barriers and allowing employees to communicate in a way that is effective and fun.
 When employees from different departments interact, they can brainstorm and exchange new ideas, growth strategies, and tactics.

 It also builds a sense of community even when staff cannot be in the same physical location.